 Understanding Litter Size in Pigs

 Understanding the factors influencing litter size is essential for farmers looking to optimize their operations.
 Genetics play a primary role, with certain breeds known for larger litters.
-Nutrition is equally important, as the sow's diet during gestation directly affects the development and survival of the embryos.
+In practice, nutrition is equally important, as the sow's diet during gestation directly affects the development and survival of the embryos.
 Farm management practices, such as providing a comfortable environment and minimizing stress, also significantly impact litter size.
 By carefully managing these factors, farmers can improve both the number of piglets born and their overall health.

 Comprehensive Overview